 Uninstall and reinstall graphics driver

-Alternatively, you can try to uninstall your GPU driver by right-clicking on it in the Device Manager and select “Uninstall driver” .
-Afterward, restart your computer and reinstall the driver by following the aforementioned method or by manually downloading it from your GPU manufacturer’s website.
+Another way to fix this is to uninstall your GPU driver.
+Right-click on it in Device Manager and select “Uninstall driver“.
+After your computer restarts, reinstall the driver using the method above or download it manually from your GPU maker’s website.

-Typically, when Windows detects that the GPU driver is missing, it will automatically update and install the correct driver for your GPU.
-Thus, if you uninstall the problematic driver, Windows should automatically reinstall it for you during your next reboot.
+Usually, if Windows notices the GPU driver is missing, it will automatically update and reinstall the right driver for you when you reboot.

 Try changing the resolution via other software

-If you have an Nvidia graphics card, consider adjusting your Windows screen resolution using the “Nvidia Control Panel” to see if it resolves the issue.
-For those with ATI video cards, utilize the “AMD Catalyst Software” instead.
+If you have an Nvidia graphics card, consider changing your Windows screen resolution using the “Nvidia Control Panel” to see if it resolves the issue.
+For those with ATI video cards, use the “AMD Catalyst Software” instead.

 Cable you are using doesn’t support 4k / 2k

-For instance, you will require DisplayPort 1.2 or HDMI 2.0 for 4K 60Hz.
-Both your monitor and GPU must support the appropriate port and its version for it to function correctly.
-Some monitors can only handle maximum resolution through specific ports, so it’s essential to verify this information.
+You’ll need at least a DisplayPort 1.2 or HDMI 2.0 cable for 4K at 60Hz.
+Also, you have to make sure that both your monitor and GPU support the necessary port version to work correctly.
+Some monitors only support their maximum resolution through specific ports, so it’s important to check this.

 Suggested read: Generic PnP Monitor Driver Problem in Windows 11/10